LeapLabTHU/Deep-Incubation/README.md

 - `Dec 13, 2022`: release pre-trained meta models for ViT-B, ViT-L and ViT-H on ImageNet-1K.
 - `Dec 10, 2022`: release code for training ViT-B, ViT-L and ViT-H on ImageNet-1K.

-Our final models and the pre-trained meta models are all available at [🤗 Hugging Face](https://huggingface.co/nzl-thu/Model-Assembling).
+Our final models and the pre-trained meta models are all available at [🤗 Hugging Face](https://huggingface.co/nzl-thu/Deep-Incubation).
 Please follow the instructions in [EVAL.md](EVAL.md) and [TRAINING.md](TRAINING.md) for their usage.

 ## Overview

 In this paper, we present a divide-and-conquer strategy for training large models.
-Our algorithm, Model Assembling, divides a large model into smaller modules, optimizes them independently, and then assembles them together.
+Our algorithm, Deep Incubation, divides a large model into smaller modules, optimizes them independently, and then assembles them together.
 Though conceptually simple, our method significantly outperforms end-to-end (E2E) training in terms of both training efficiency and final accuracy.
-For example, on ViT-H, Model Assembling outperforms E2E training by **2.7%**, while reducing the training cost by **43%**.
+For example, on ViT-H, Model Incubation outperforms E2E training by **2.7%** or achieves similar performance with **4x** less training time.

 <p align="center">
     <img src="imgs/ours.png" width= "900">